Yoga and Body Awareness

 However, this pose is not recommended for people with a weak body or low physical strength, since it is an inversion and requires a lot of effort to hold the posture.
 People with wrist or hand problems should practice a modified version of the pose, such as Half Downward-Facing Dog Pose at the Wall.
 It is also important to remember to always practice in a comfortable range of motion.

 Known in Sanskrit as Marjaryasana or Bitilasana, Cat-Cow Pose is a simple vinyasa (linking breath and movement) that offers several benefits.
-It stretches the back and neck, strengthens the wrists, and enhances full-body awareness by promoting a slow rhythm that integrates both flexion and extension of the spine.
+It stretches the back and neck, strengthens the wrists, and enhances self-awareness by promoting a slow rhythm that integrates both flexion and extension of the spine.

 To practice Cat-Cow Pose, begin on all fours with your arms directly under your shoulders and hips over your knees.
 Move your spine between Cow and Cat Pose, releasing one segment of the lumbar (lower) and thoracic (middle) spine at a time before arching through the cervical spine to tip the chin toward the ceiling as you exhale.

 The synchronization between inhalation and exhalation incites the parasympathetic nervous system and deactivates the stress response, so it is important to move slowly.
-This calming stretch also tones the belly and core, while massaging internal organs.
+This calming stretch also tones the belly and core, while massaging internal organs, making it a wonderful choice for yoga for self-awareness.

-A simple, but effective posture for calming the body and mind, Child’s Pose (Balasana) is often used in yoga as a transitional pose between more active poses or to relax the back after some shoulder openers.
-It is also helpful in reestablishing a normal heart rate following more strenuous movements in yoga classes and encourages a return to steady, slow breathing.
+A simple but effective posture for calming the body and mind, Child’s Pose (Balasana) is often used in beginner yoga poses or to relax the back after some shoulder openers.
+It is also helpful in reestablishing a normal heart rate and encourages steady breathing.

 Child’s Pose helps to strengthen the core muscles and is an excellent calming posture for kids and adults with back pain.